 How does the process of information transmission affect the cultural or linguistic products that emerge out of that process?
 This project illustrates how "iterated learning" systems are disproportionately influenced by learners with the strongest biases.

-Lecture notes for an undergraduate statistics and research methods clas, using the R statistical computing language.
+Lecture notes for an undergraduate statistics and research methods class, using the R statistical computing language.
 The notes became quite extensive, and are now effectively a book.
-The notes are freely available, and hard copies can be purchased at a modest price.
+The notes are freely available, released under the CC BY-SA 4.0 license.

 This lecture series is part of a second year psychology class, and provides an introduction to cognitive psychology.
 The lecture materials present a brief history to the field, and then discuss key ideas in human attention, categorisation and reasoning.